joeynor/Getting-Started-with-Ethereum-Smart-Contracts/labs/VotingDapps/README.md

 Promise { <pending> }
 > 0
 ```
-Time to vote for a candidate
+Time to vote for a candidate, run the command below, but make sure you change the from address to a valid wallet adderss
 ```
 deployedContract.methods.voteForCandidate(web3.utils.asciiToHex('Rama')).send({from: '0xE7D1Fb6c79d51372eCB69A16BDFb19820C568100'}).then((f) => console.log(f))
 ```